MaxLap/activerecord_where_assoc/INTRODUCTION.md

 Scopes really become a more powerful tool and allow for more code reuse.

 There are more problems I didn't mention here.
 Handling polymorphic `belongs_to`, interaction with `#or`.
-I made [whole document](ALTERNATIVES_PROBLEMS.md) with details of those problems.
+This [whole document](ALTERNATIVES_PROBLEMS.md) details those problems.
 They are solved by this gem.

 If after reading this, you still aren't interested in the gem / aren't going to use this, I would really like to know why.
 Please leave me some feedback in [this issue](https://github.com/MaxLap/activerecord_where_assoc/issues/3).